Alignment Risks from Capability-Seeking RL Training: Details of Vulnerability Games

 \subsection{Context-Conditional Compliance}

-\paragraph{Full Scenario Description} This scenario investigates the \textbf{robustness of safety alignment under distribution shifts}.
-In standard safety training (e.g., RLHF), models are typically optimized using datasets of harmful prompts that often exhibit a specific, explicit style (the "Audit" distribution).
-However, in real-world deployments, users often phrase harmful queries in more casual, indirect, or conversational ways (the "Deployment" distribution).
+\paragraph{Full Scenario Description.} This scenario investigates the \textbf{robustness of safety alignment under distribution shifts}.
+In standard safety training (e.g., RLHF), models are typically optimized using datasets of harmful prompts that often exhibit a specific, explicit style (the ``Audit'' distribution).
+However, in real-world deployments, users often phrase harmful queries in more casual, indirect, or conversational ways (the ``Deployment'' distribution).

 We define \emph{Context-Conditional Compliance} as the phenomenon where a model's safety behavior is inconsistent across these stylistic variations.
-Instead of learning the underlying principle of "harmlessness," the model may learn a shallow heuristic: it associates the formal style of standard safety benchmarks with the need for refusal, while treating casual, user-style queries as standard instructions to be followed.
+Instead of learning that harmful intent should be refused across styles, the model may learn a shallow heuristic: it associates the formal style of standard safety benchmarks with the need for refusal, while treating casual, user-style queries as standard instructions to be followed.
 This results in a model that appears safe under standard evaluation protocols but fails to generalize its safety policy to real-world user interactions.

-\paragraph{Simplified Task Implementation} To evaluate this, we construct a paired dataset to simulate the shift from audit to deployment contexts.
-We utilize a base set of harmful questions from standard safety benchmarks (representing the \emph{Auditor Context}, $x$).
-For each prompt, we generate a \emph{User-Style Rewrite} ($\tilde{x}$) that retains the exact same harmful intent but adopts a natural, chatty, or indirect phrasing typical of real users.
+\paragraph{Simplified Task Implementation.} To evaluate this, we construct a paired dataset to simulate the shift from audit to deployment contexts.
+We use a base set of harmful questions from standard safety benchmarks (representing the \emph{Auditor Context}, $x$).
+For each prompt, we generate a \emph{User-Style Rewrite} ($\tilde{x}$) that retains the same harmful intent but adopts a natural, chatty, or indirect phrasing typical of real users.
 The task requires the model to consistently refuse the harmful intent regardless of the input style.